-Vaibhav joined the department of Design Engineering & Mathematics, School of Science & Technology, Middlesex University London in 2013, where he is currently a Senior Lecturer in Robotics, Embedded Systems and Real-time Systems.
-His research interests include brain-computer interfaces, biomedical signal processing, computational intelligence, computational neuroscience, use-centric graphical user interfaces, and assistive robotics.
-Vaibhav is a Fellow of The Higher Education Academy, Life Member of the Indian Society for Technical Education (ISTE) and is also a Consultant for Doctorate in Professional Studies (DProf).
+Vaibhav joined the department of Design Engineering & Mathematics, Faculty of Science & Technology, Middlesex University London in 2013 where he is currently the Director of Programmes for Product Design and Engineering programmes.
+Vaibhav has previously served as Programme Leader for BEng MEng Design Engineering suite of programmes and BEng/MEng Electronic Engineering (2016-21).
+His research interests include brain-computer interfaces, biomedical signal processing, computational intelligence, computational neuroscience, user-centric graphical user interfaces, and assistive robotics.
+Vaibhav is a Senior Fellow of The Higher Education Academy, a Life Member of the Indian Society for Technical Education (ISTE), and is also a Consultant for Doctorate in Professional Studies (DProf).

 Vaibhav received a First Class (Dist.) degree in Instrumentation & Control engineering in 2000, a First Class (Dist.)
-Masters degree in Electrical engineering in 2002 and a Ph.D. degree in Computing & Engineering in 2012.
-He was a recipient of the UK-India Education & Research Initiative (UKIERI) scholarship for his Ph.D. research in the area of Brain-Computer Interface for assistive robotics carried out at the Intelligent Systems Research Center, University of Ulster, UK and partly at IIT Kanpur, India.
-His Ph.D. research was focused on quantum mechanics motivated EEG signal processing, and an intelligent adaptive use-centric human-computer interface design for real-time control of a mobile robot for the BCI users.
+Masters degree in Electrical engineering in 2002 and a PhD degree in Computing & Engineering in 2012.
+He was a recipient of the UK-India Education & Research Initiative (UKIERI) scholarship for his PhD research in the area of Brain-Computer Interface for assistive robotics carried out at the Intelligent Systems Research Center, University of Ulster, UK, and partly at IIT Kanpur, India.
+His PhD research was focused on quantum mechanics motivated EEG signal processing and an intelligent adaptive user-centric human-computer interface design for real-time control of a mobile robot for the BCI users.
 His post-doctoral research involved work on shadow-hand multi-fingered mobile robot control using the EMG/muscle signals, with contributions also in the 3D printing aspects of a robotic hand.

 English, Hindi, Gujarati, Bengali.

-I also contribute in teaching the following UG and PG modules within Design Engineering courses:
+I also contribute to teaching the following UG and PG modules within the Design Engineering department:

 PDE2420 (Control Systems) (2013 - )